 Equally as important as applying for admission to the College is applying for your VA Certificate of Eligibility.
-Please follow the appropriate link at the following website to begin this process: http://www.gibill.va.gov/GI_Bill_Info/How_to_Apply.htm.
-If you are unable to apply online, please call 1-888-GI BILL-1 (1-888-442-4551) to have a form mailed to you; or you can request an application for benefits from Spring Hill College.
+Please follow the appropriate link at the following website to begin this process: www.benefits.va.gov/gibill/.
+If you are unable to apply online, please call 1-888-GI BILL-1 (1-888-442-4551) to have a form mailed to you.